thunderbird/webext-docs/tabs.rst

          :name: ``isWindowClosing``
          :type: (boolean)

-         True when the tab is being closed because its window is being closed.
+         Is :value:`true` when the tab is being closed because its window is being closed.

       .. api-member::